Best Online LPN to RN Programs in Massachusetts (MA)

 LPN to RN online Massachusetts nursing programs offer a convenient and affordable way for LPNs to earn more money and take on additional clinical responsibility.
 Let’s take a look at what these bridge programs have to offer.

 Like much of the United States, Massachusetts hospitals and other medical facilities are in dire need of more nurses of all types—from licensed practical nurses (LPN) to registered nurses (RN) to advanced practice registered nurses (APRN).
 That said, the demand for RNs is much higher than that for LPNs.
-A 2020 to 2030 growth projection shows a growth rate of around 12.2% for RNs while the growth rate for LPNs is about half that, at just 6.7%.
+A 2022 to 2032 growth projection shows a growth rate of around 8.4% for RNs while the growth rate for LPNs is just a hair lower, at just 7.7%.

 There are several academic pathways to becoming an RN, one of the most common of which is earning an associate degree in nursing.
 These programs take most students two years to complete, but can take as little as a year for those enrolled in an online LPN to RN nursing program in Massachusetts.
 These programs save time by building on your prior schooling and work experience as an LPN.